 Can’t Access Blogspot in China?
-Here’s How to Break Through!Last Updated by Gray Williams on October 07, 2019
+Here’s How to Break Through!Last Updated by John Bennet on October 07, 2019

 Blogs give people the power of information and communication like few others.
 Blogs are the platform that allows individuals to post ideas, opinions, political leanings, and any other original thoughts, along with the promotion of others’ thoughts, teachings, writings, etc.

 Blogspot is one of the oldest blogging sites on the Internet; eying its 20th birthday in August 2019.
 It’s been owned by Google since 2003, which should lend no surprise why China blocks it – Google is not a friend of China’s censorship campaigns.
 Blogspot is available in 60 languages.

 Censorship of Blogspot

 China is hardly the only country in the world censoring Blogspot.
 It is also partially or completely blocked in:

 Most of these countries block Blogspot for religious, political, or ethical reasons.

 How to view Blogspot in China with a VPN